Technical Overview & Methodology

 The User Interface

-The application window is divided into a Controls Panel (left) and a Results Area (right).
+The application window is divided into a Controls Panel (left) and a Results Area (right), separated by a draggable divider that allows you to resize both panels.

 Controls Panel